 This map of Nigeria showing fatalities as a result of attacks by Boko Haram from January 2011 to April 2014.

-After remaining silent for three weeks, Nigerian President Goodluck Jonathan pledged during a nationally broadcast speech on May 4 to find the girls.
+After remaining silent for three weeks, Nigerian President Goodluck Jonathan remained silent for three weeks after the kidnappings in April.
+But he eventually pledged during a nationally-broadcast speech to find the girls.
 "Wherever these girls are, we'll get them out," he said.